 This is a big question to ask a wedding venue – many venues have strict capacity rules and regulations, so if you think that your guest count is going to be too high, then you might want to look for a different venue or consider trimming your guest list.
 You also don’t want to have too few guests in a large space – the venue will just look empty!

-6. How much work will we have to put into decorating it?
+6. How much work will we have to put into decorating the space?

 Some venues, like ornate hotel ballrooms, come with the décor built in, for the most part so you won’t need to add too much.
 However, venues like barns or lofts will need a ton of added décor – which is both time-intensive and can be expensive.